faithvoid/script.cortanawireless/README.md

 ## TODO:
 - Integrate [XboxWirelessAdapter by agarmash](https://github.com/agarmash/XboxWirelessAdapter) once both projects are a bit more mature, negating the need for an XBMC script altogether.
-- Improve XBMC UI & webserver UI (for external access outside of the Xbox),
+- Improve XBMC UI (specifically copying how the wireless manager looks in the Xbox dashboard) & webserver UI (for external access outside of the Xbox)
-- Possibly develop a basic cross-platform Python script to interact with the Pi?
 - Improve WiFi connect/disconnect speeds